micw/mailu-setup-bare-metal/step_01_setup_server.md

 The server was available wthin short time.
 I first reinstalled Debian 11 on it, using the "one large partition" scheme.

-I also changed the reverse DNS name for the server IP to my MTA hostname `mail.mydomain.com` which is important later for delivering emails.
-And added an A-record fpor the MTA hostname.
-It is important that the MTS reverse and forward DNS lookups matches.
+I also changed the reverse DNS name for the server IP to my MTA hostname `mail.wyraz.net` which is important later for delivering emails.
+And added an A-record for the MTA hostname.
+It is important that the MTA reverse and forward DNS lookups matches.

 ## Setting up the OS